LamaAlmelaifi/security-project/README.md

   Expected Results:

-  -Vulnerable: You will be able to access the admin page even though you are not an administrator.
+  - Vulnerable: You will be able to access the admin page even though you are not an administrator.

-  -Secure: You should be redirected to the dashboard or see a message indicating insufficient permissions.
+  - Secure: You should be redirected to the dashboard or see a message indicating insufficient permissions.
 Only users with the admin role will have access to the admin page.

 ## Encryption